abitdrag/Domex/README.md

 # Domex
 The project is about a small idea that allows users to get notified through E-mail when their favorite domains are being expired.
 A reminder mail will be sent before the domain expires.
-The website is created in **Flask** and **SQLite**.
+The website is created using **Flask** and **SQLite**.
 You can host it very easily.
 You can also modify it easily to add more features.
 The domain information is taken from **whois**.
-Uses flask for backend.

 # Host on localhost
 Install Flask: